Herding stochastic autonomous agents via local control rules and online global target selection strategies: Numerical validation

 \subsection{Performance Metrics}

-We defined the following metrics (see Appendix~\ref{subsec:metrics} for their definitions) to evaluate the performance of different strategies.
+We defined the following metrics (see \ref{subsec:metrics} for their definitions) to evaluate the performance of different strategies.
 Specifically, for each of the proposed strategies we computed the (i) gathering time $t_\mathrm{g}$, (ii) the average length $d_\mathrm{g}$ of the path travelled by the herders until all targets are contained, (iii) the average total length $d_\mathrm{tot}$ of the path travelled by herders during all the herding trial, (iv) the mean distance $D_T$ between the herd's centre of mass and the centre of the containment region, and (v) the herd agents' spread $S_{\%}$.

-Note that \emph{lower} values of $t_\mathrm{g}$ correspond to \emph{better} herding performance; herders taking a shorter time to gather all the target in the goal region.
-Also, \emph{lower} values of $D_T$ and $S_{\%}$ correspond to a \emph{tighter} containment of the target agents in the goal region while \emph{lower} values of $d_\mathrm{g}$ and $d_\mathrm{tot}$ correspond to a \emph{more efficient} herding capability of the herders during the gathering and containment of the agents.
+Note that \emph{lower} values of $t_\mathrm{g}$ correspond to \emph{better} herding performance; herders taking a shorter time to gather all the \target{} agents in the goal region.
+Also, \emph{lower} values of $D_T$ and $S_{\%}$ correspond to a \emph{tighter} containment of the \target{} agents in the goal region while \emph{lower} values of $d_\mathrm{g}$ and $d_\mathrm{tot}$ correspond to a \emph{more efficient} herding capability of the herders during the gathering and containment of the herd.

-When a pair of herders are considered, we also assessed, following \cite{nalepka_herd_2017}, whether coordinated oscillatory motion of the herders emerged as a result of the control strategies we adopt in this \paper{}.
-Specifically, we analysed the power spectra of the herders' motion and identified their motion as oscillatory if the dominant frequency of the spectrum was higher than a certain threshold (see Appendix \ref{subsec:metrics} for more details).